develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 ## Finding schools, courses and students

 Now, let's find some schools, pupils and courses.
-I implement a handler called "School" that contains the functions to do that.
-TypeScript is a fantastic programming language because it supports nicely both a more "functional" like approach, yet also providing structures that allow a more traditional "object-oriented" approach, familiar to those coming from planet Java.
+I implement a handler called "School" that contains the functions to do that. typescript is a fantastic programming language because it supports nicely both a more "functional" like approach, yet also providing structures that allow a more traditional "object-oriented" approach, familiar to those coming from planet Java.
 I'll play a bit here and mix in something from both worlds.